ahanna1997/Windows-Active-Directory-Troubleshooting-Lab/README.md

 -After restat log back in and check for updates again to see if all were installed and up to date.
 Close the window.

-4) Finally we will configure the Static IP address( Needed a Window Server should have a static IP address to ensure consist network communication as Dynamic IP address from DHCP could change causing disruption to services like DNS or file sharing)
+4.Finally we will configure the Static IP address( Needed as a Window Server should have a static IP address to ensure consist network communication as Dynamic IP address from DHCP could change causing disruption to services like DNS or file sharing)

 -From the  Server Manager dashbard click on local Server on the left hand side there all the properties  will be show and let find the Ethernet section and click the that link to change it.(Should have IPv4 address assigned by DHCP,IPv6 enabled by default)